MaxHill/bg_jobs/README.md

 - [ ] Document scheduling
 - [ ] Split db adapters to their own packages
   Need to solve testing, since the tests depend on sqlite
-- [ ] Replace [chip](https://hexdocs.pm/chip/) with custom solution
-  Custom worker repository that also monitors and releases claimed jobs if a worker dies.
-  This is handled today with the worker releasing claims when starting.
-  With the monitoring approach the worker does not have to come alive to prevent abandoned jobs.
-  (And we could also drop the queue-name probably)